Aylos9er/Aspect/cookbooks/crystal_preferred_orientation_olivine_fraters_billen_2021/doc/crystal_preferred_orientation_olivine_fraters_billen_2021.md

 This cookbook explains how to set up a numerical experiment for fabric developments of a single olivine particle under simple shear macroscopic strain.
 It uses ASPECT's
-crystal preferred orientation implementation, which is described in detail in {cite:t}`fraters_billen_2021_cpo` and the paper is open accessed at [here](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2021GC009846).
+crystal preferred orientation (CPO) implementation, which is described in detail in {cite:t}`fraters_billen_2021_cpo` and the paper is open accessed at [here](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2021GC009846).
 The fabric calculation is based on DRex (Kaminski et al., 2004) at [here](https://academic.oup.com/gji/article/158/2/744/2013756).
+This notebook describe how to use ASPECT CPO implementation to calculate the major olivine fabrics observed in the lab experiments.
+It focuses on reproducing Fig. 3 of {cite}`fraters_billen_2021_cpo`.

-## Motivation
+### Motivation
 The Earth's plates can move relative to each other because the underlying mantle can flow/(be deformed) to accommodate such motions.
 This flowing motion reflects dynamics inside the planet but cannot be observed directly